- Top 10 Questions New Students Have About IT

 It's up to you to decide whether you want a more powerful desktop computer or a more portable laptop computer.
 The IT department doesn’t recommend one over the other – both can successfully connect to our network.
 If you are curious about specific needs for your major, check with your academic adviser or the department chair.

 - It's up to you to decide whether you want to bring your own printer.
 All computer labs on campus offer laser printers with network print queues.
 Color printing is available on the first floor of the Christopher Center.
-You are given a quota of pages each semester to use on the network printers (see below for further information).
-It is very easy to save your files onto your storage space on the network file server; this allows you to login to any computer on campus and print to the network printers.
+You are given a print quota each semester to use on the network printers (see below for further information).
+It is very easy to save your files onto your storage space on the network file server or your Google Drive; this allows you to login to any computer on campus and print to the network printers.
 Some people do appreciate the convenience of having their own printer in their room; remember that you will need to provide your own paper and toner for your personal printer.

 - Many students like to take a break from their studies and play video games.
 Our network is configured to allow gaming consoles to connect to the internet.